 Kanban and the other continuous improvement tools can help you with that because your team will obtain lots of knowledge about process improvement and workflow management.
 As a result, each individual will understand how your process works and how it can be improved.

 There are many ways to achieve continuous improvement.
-All of them have one thing in common - analyzing what can be done better than in the past.
+All of them have one thing in common - analyzing what can be done better compared to the past.
 You can sustain continuous improvement by:

 Start your free trial now and get access to all Kanbanize features.